NicholasBHubbard/maxpc-extensions/README.md

 *** =some (parser)

-Same as %SOME but return the matching subsequence
+Same as %SOME but return the matching subsequence.

 *** %prog1 (&rest parsers)